Criminal Law on the Multistate Essay Exam: Highly Tested Topics and Tips

 In the area of Criminal Law, homicide is the most highly tested topic.
 Homicide is also very important to know for the Multistate Bar Exam (MBE) since 3–4 scored MBE questions will test homicide.
 For your purposes, the most important thing you can do is to understand the distinctions between first- and second-degree murder, and voluntary and involuntary manslaughter.
 To assist you, we have a chart which may help keep these distinctions straight!

 The issue of causation often is tested with homicide.
 Remember that the defendant’s actions must be the actual and proximate cause of the victim’s death.
 (Apply the same principles you learn when you study negligence in Torts.)

-The defense of insanity (the M’Naghten test) has appeared twice now on the bar exam in July 2015 and February 2018.
+The defense of insanity (the M’Naghten test) has appeared on the bar exam.
 We recommend you review the February 2018 MEE point sheets to see how much detail this was tested in on that exam.
-(Note that the other defense that has been tested is duress.
-That was tested in July 2015.)
+(Another defense that has been tested is duress.)

 The Fifth Amendment

 The most tested topic, by far, in Criminal Law and Procedure Multistate Essay Exam questions is the Fifth Amendment.
 Specifically, Miranda warnings.
 You should know:

 - When are Miranda warnings needed?
 When there is a “custodial interrogation.”